drvinceknight/pfm/book/building-tools/03-objects/tutorial/main.md

 roots
 ```

-We see that $f$ and $g$ have real valued roots but $h$ does not.
-We can check
+Note that $f$ and $g$ have real valued roots but $h$ does not.
+You can check
 the value of the discriminant of $h$:

 ```{code-cell} ipython3
 h.discriminant
 ```

-We are going to now create a new class from `QuadraticExpression` where we
+You are going to create a new class from `QuadraticExpression`
-replace the `get_roots` function with a new one that can handle imaginary roots
+replacing the `get_roots` function with a new one that can handle imaginary roots
-and update the `__add__` function to make sure we return an instance of the new
+and update the `__add__` function to return an instance of the new
 class.

 ```{code-cell} ipython3